The Red University Building, the principal and oldest building of the National University of Kiev

 During the initial scoping project, the IRC has found that promising Big Questions research or potential research programmes in CEE typically fall within three large thematic areas.
 The first area is research that looks at Big Questions specifically in the CEE context.
 This includes work within the ancient intellectual traditions of CEE, notably Byzantine Christianity and the related Georgian and Armenian Churches, as well as modern traditions like Lublin Thomism, phenomenology and Christian personalism.
 It also includes the complex theological and philosophical response to totalitarian government; a persistent interest, especially among CEE theologians, is in better understanding the complex ways in which the traumas of the twentieth century have both weakened and strengthened religious life in the region.

 A second focus is on the relationship between reason and faith.
-As discussed elsewhere in this report (see. esp. section 4.2), present-day CEE is characterised both by a high level of religious vitality and by a common perception that religious faith is divorced from rational enquiry.
+Present-day CEE is characterised both by a high level of religious vitality and by a common perception that religious faith is divorced from rational enquiry.
 This has created pent-up interest in the relationship between reason and faith.
 Some CEE scholars have suggested to us that robust scholarly engagement with this question may be a crucial part towards legitimizing Big Questions research more generally by providing a framework in which doubts about the possibility of academic engagement with spiritual questions can be discussed and addressed.

 Finally, there is a clear focus on questions of fundamental metaphysics.
 Again, there are respects in which this focus follows a pattern of pent-up interest.
 Substantive research in metaphysics was largely impossible in the communist period, and has sometimes been discouraged since by the antiquated perception mentioned above that analytical philosophy is anti-metaphysical.
 Among younger researchers, however, there is now increasing awareness of the renaissance of metaphysics in analytical philosophy, and a keen interest in returning to these topics.
 Unsurprisingly given the wider religious vitality of the region, this interest is often focused on specifically religious dimensions of fundamental metaphysics.